commandus/lorawan-network-server/README.md

 #### Message queue

 Received messages are sent to the database(s) as soon as possible.
-In case the database system is not avaliable for some reason, received messages stay in the queue until database has up.
+In case the database system is not available for some reason, received messages stay in the queue until database has up.

 Option "messageQueueStorageName" set name of file name (or directory name).